JamesFenton/Blog/source/_posts/create-blog-hexo.md

 ### Configure the site

-Now you will have a folder with a _config.yml file that stores all the settings for your site, and a source/_posts folder that contains your posts in Markdown.
-Now to edit the _config.yml file.
+Now to edit the _config.yml file to personalise the site.
 I changed all the settings in the `# Site` section and `url`.

 ### Running the site
 To run your site, run